pikaju/flutter-braintree/example/README.md

-# Braintree example project
+# flutter_braintree_example

-Demonstrates how to use the braintree plugin.
+Demonstrates how to use the flutter_braintree plugin.